 However, the example above assumes your organization will have the same needs over a period of four years- which is highly unlikely.
 Normally, an organization hires more employees, changes goals, adapts to its industry trends and evolving customers.
 There are multiple changing variables that can affect the quantity of software you need, like number of employees, number of customers, number of projects or anything else that may fluctuate.
 Therefore, a more realistic example of the costs of each model is like the graph below.

-In the graph, the software being used is dependant on the number of end users- the more users, the more licenses you need.
+In the graph, the software being used is dependent on the number of end users- the more users, the more licenses you need.
 To give you a better perspective, this can be an example of Microsoft Office vs Office 365.

 As you can see, an organization with changing variables can benefit from cost savings from a subscription model.

 In some cases, vendors do not let you change the number of subscriptions as perfectly as you would like, but even if they impose some restrictions, there are still possibilities to optimize your costs.